ansys/pyoptislang/doc/source/user_guide/launch.rst

 Instance of
 :class:`Optislang <ansys.optislang.core.optislang.Optislang>` can either launch optiSLang server locally or it may connect to already running optiSLang server.
-This instance should be terminated gracefully when it's no longer use, either via :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` or :func:`shutdown() <ansys.optislang.core.optislang.Optislang.shutdown>` method.
-Therefore it is recommended to use instance of :class:`Optislang <ansys.optislang.core.optislang.Optislang>` as a context manager, that will execute :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method automatically even
+This instance should be terminated gracefully when it's no longer in use by calling :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method.
+Therefore, it is recommended to use instance of :class:`Optislang <ansys.optislang.core.optislang.Optislang>` as a context manager, that will execute :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method automatically even